GitauHarrison/notes/web_development/personal_blog/flask_templates.md

     return render_template('home.html', title = 'Home')
 ```

 Flask provides the `render_template` function which allows us to render (or to show) HTML templates.
-About, we have returned the `home.html` template.
+Above, we have returned the `home.html` template.
 Additionally, we have added a title to the function such that the placeholder value we saw previously will change to indicate 'Home'.
-Jinja2 is responsible of substituting the placeholder value with the actual dynamic content.
+Jinja2 is responsible for substituting the placeholder value with the actual dynamic content.

 We can make the title of our blog a bit more interesting.
 Jinja2 provides support for control statements to be used in templates.
 Let us update our home page to include a control statement.